caltechlibrary/dataset/docs/datasetd.md

 Overview
 --------

-__datasetd__ is a minimal web service intended to run on localhost port 8485.
+_datasetd_ is a minimal web service intended to run on localhost port 8485.
 It presents one or more dataset collections as a web service.
-It features a subset of functionallity available with the dataset command line program. __datasetd__ does support multi-process/asynchronous update to a dataset collection.
+It features a subset of functionallity available with the dataset command line program. _datasetd_ does support multi-process/asynchronous update to a dataset collection.

-__datasetd__ is notable in what it does not provide.
+_datasetd_ is notable in what it does not provide.
 It does not provide user/role access restrictions to a collection.
 It is not intended to be a standalone web service on the public internet or local area network.
 It does not provide support for search or complex querying.
-If you need these features I suggest looking at existing mature NoSQL data management solutions like Couchbase, MongoDB, MySQL (which now supports JSON objects) or Postgres (which also support JSON objects). __datasetd__ is a simple, miminal service.
+If you need these features I suggest looking at existing mature NoSQL data management solutions like Couchbase, MongoDB, MySQL (which now supports JSON objects) or Postgres (which also support JSON objects). _datasetd_ is a simple, miminal service.

-NOTE: You could run __datasetd__ could be combined with a front end web service like Apache 2 or NginX and through them provide access control based on __datasetd__'s predictable URL paths.
+NOTE: You could run _datasetd_ could be combined with a front end web service like Apache 2 or NginX and through them provide access control based on _datasetd_'s predictable URL paths.
 That would require a robust understanding of the front end web server, it's access control mechanisms and how to defend a proxied service.
 That is beyond the skope of this project.

 Configuration
 -------------

-__datasetd__ can make one or more dataset collections visible over HTTP/HTTPS.
-The dataset collections hosted need to be avialable on the same file system as where __datasetd__ is running. __datasetd__ is configured by reading a "settings.json" file in either the local directory where it is launch or by a specified directory on the command line to a appropriate JSON settings.
+_datasetd_ can make one or more dataset collections visible over HTTP.
+The dataset collections hosted need to be avialable on the same file system as where _datasetd_ is running. _datasetd_ is configured by reading a "settings.json" file in either the local directory where it is launch or by a specified directory on the command line to a appropriate JSON settings.

 The "settings.json" file has the following structure